 - Strict discipline may lead to fear rather than respect.

-- May not always accommodate children’s unique emotional needs.
+- May not always accommodate children’s unique emotional or developmental needs.

 - Can result in difficulties in emotional intelligence and self-expression.